Stuffed Flounder Florentine

 Add a little water to the pan and place in a 350-degree oven for 15 minutes

-Remove from oven and drain off the water, add your mornay sauce till it comes about 3/4 of the way up the stuffed flounder rolls and return to the oven to bake for an additional 10 minutes.
+Remove the casseroles from the oven and drain off the liquid.
+Add the mornay sauce to the casserole until it comes about ¾ of the way up the stuffed flounder rolls.
+Return to the oven to bake for an additional 10 - 15 minutes or until golden brown and bubbly.